cwbeitel/iqtk/README.md

 ### Acknowledgements

 We would like to acknowledge the value of input received from members of the Google Genomics team (summarized this [post](https://opensource.googleblog.com/2016/11/docker-dataflow-happier-workflows.html)).
 See also [DockerFlow](https://github.com/googlegenomics/dockerflow) for a Java implementation of Airflow-style container workflow orchestration with Beam.
+We also acknowledge the TensorFlow project, see their [LICENSE](https://github.com/tensorflow/tensorflow/blob/master/LICENSE), for various build-related tooling from their project we built upon.

 ### Contact